RHODA-lab/rhoda-notebook-controller/README.md

 # rhoda-notebook-controller
 Recipe for RHODA and Kubeflow Notebook-Controller integration

-Description:

-These instructions assume a working knowledge of notebooks and RHODA.
+These instructions assume a basic working knowledge of openshift, jupyter notebooks and RHODA.

-Step 1.
+## Step 1.
 Verify your notebook-controller install.

 ```shell
 oc -n opendatahub get crd/notebooks.kubeflow.org